Kaisei-Fukaya/Graphical-Asset-Generation-Mockup-Files/README.md

 Extract the "com.gagen.core" folder and place it within the "Packages" folder at the root of your project.

-Alternatively, if you have GIT installed, open Unity and go to "Window > Package Manager" on the toolbar, from the package manager, click the plus icon and choose "Add package from git URL...".
+Alternatively, if you have Git installed, open Unity and go to "Window > Package Manager" on the toolbar, from the package manager, click the plus icon and choose "Add package from git URL...".
 Then paste this URL into the search bar: https://github.com/Kaisei-Fukaya/Graphical-Asset-Generation-Mockup-Files.git?path=/com.gagen.core